 The college participates in the nationally recognized Advanced Placement (AP) and College-Level Examination Program (CLEP).
-Students must provide an official copy of their score report and must meet the minimum score requirement for the course.
-In addition, locally prepared departmental "challenge" examinations are available for some courses offered by the college.
-(Normally, local examinations are not given when national exams are available.)
-A student may take a challenge exam for a course only once and a challenge may not be used to remove an "I" or "F" grade or to improve a grade already earned.
-In addition, a student may not challenge a lower level course in a subject for which he or she has previously earned credit.
-Credits awarded by challenge examination may apply toward graduation requirements and will become part of the student's permanent record.
-The grade earned on a departmental exam will be entered on the student's transcript.
 Official AP and CLEP scores should be forwarded to the Records Office for approval.
+Credit by Exam is requested through the division office and must be approved by the Instructor/ Advisor.
+The exam may be taken only one time for a course, and the student must attain a "C" or higher to pass the examination.
+An exam may not be used to remove an "I" or "F" or to improve a grade already earned.
+In addition, a student may not challenge a lower level course in a subject which he or she has previously earned credit.
+Credits awarded by challenge examination may apply toward graduation requirements and will become part of the student's permanent record, however, the grade earned on the exam will not be calculated into the student's GPA.
+The grade earned on a department exam will be entered on the student's official transcript.